Beyond Strong labels: Weakly-supervised Learning Based on Gaussian Pseudo Labels for The Segmentation of Ellipse-like Vascular Structures in Non-contrast CTs: Related Works

-Current SOTA DL-based segmentation models mainly contain the pure CNN-based and the CNN-Transformer-hybrid models.
+State-of-the-art DL-based segmentation models mainly contain the pure CNN-based and the CNN-Transformer-hybrid models.
 Generally, the former is based on an encoder-decoder mechanism constructed by stacked convolutional-normalization-activation layers.
 The convolution performs in both 2D and 3D dimensions, which yields the origin of 2D and 3D segmentation models, e.g., the U-net \cite{ronneberger2015u}, Attention u-net \cite{oktay2018attention}, Residual U-Net \cite{zhang2018road} (2Ds) and 3D U-net \cite{cciccek20163d}, V-net \cite{milletari2016v} (3Ds).
 The CNN-Transformer-hybrid models involve Transformer constructs into the conventional CNN segmentors to make it more effective.
 The Transformer relying on the parallel multi-head attention mechanism \cite{vaswani2017attention} was initially proposed in Natural Language Processing while well performed in medical image processing.
 The way to integrate the Transformer into CNN is flexible, e.g., using Transformer as a part of the encoder (TransUnet \cite{chen2021transunet}), the whole encoder (Swin UNETR \cite{hatamizadeh2021swin}), or the bottleneck (TransBTS \cite{wang2021transbts}).
-Besides, it is also worth noting that the recent rise of the self-adapt segmentation frameworks such as nn-U-net \cite{isensee2021nnu}, AdaResU-Net \cite{baldeon2020adaresu}, outperformed the original models through the self-configuring methods and the data pre-processing.
-However, our weakly supervised framework aims to analyze the performance of various DL model trained by the pseudo labels and their strong-label-trained counterparts.
-The self-configuring frameworks are not taken into consideration for comparison in this paper.
+All the methods above are the current DL-based segmentation models based on strong labels.
+Besides, the recent rise of the self-adapt segmentation frameworks such as nn-U-net \cite{isensee2021nnu}, AdaResU-Net \cite{baldeon2020adaresu}, outperformed the original models through the self-configuring methods and the data pre-processing.
+While most of these models have the capability of segmenting anatomical structures, they did not specifically address the issues associated with VS segmentation in non-contrast CTs and weakly supervised scenarios.
+Consequently, there is an ongoing need to adapt the implementation and evaluate the performance of these DL models in addressing these specific issues.